 *Disclaimer: It is recommended that you consult your health care professional, as well as a certified trainer before attempting to perform a new workout.
 It is recommended that you familiarize yourself with the exercise and its proper form in order to prevent injury and account for any pre-existing injury or other conditions, as well as to ensure that the exercise is advisable for you.

 What it is

 The back squat is a “lower body complex” exercise, meaning that uses multiple joints— both the knees and hips— where you go from a standing position to a squatted or seated position.
-This exercise back squat recruits your core, targeting your quads, glutes, and hamstrings.
+This exercise recruits your core, targeting your quads, glutes, and hamstrings.
 The back squat is one of the best exercises for determining overall fitness level and is a great measurable for raw strength indicators such as matching your own body weight.

 Why Back Squat?